radius-project/docs/docs/content/concepts/api-concept/index.md

 ### Root scope

-A hierarchical set of key-value pairs that identify the original of the resource.
+A hierarchical set of key-value pairs that identify the origin of the resource.
 Root scopes answer questions like:

 - *"What cloud is this resource from?"*
 - *"What cloud account contains this resource?"*